 Which ZEIINPA model felt best for long movie nights?

-The 112" sectional was the easiest to live on for a full evening because the seating span and depth support frequent posture changes without feeling cramped.
+The 112" sectional was the easiest to use for a full evening because its seating span and depth support frequent posture changes without feeling cramped.
+For a broader category view, compare it with other home theater seating options.

 Which sofa is most guest-friendly?

-The convertible folding couch bed is the most straightforward for guests because it flips into a wide sleep surface quickly and doesn’t require a complicated setup routine.
+The convertible folding couch bed is the most straightforward guest option because it flips into a wide sleep surface quickly and does not require a complicated setup routine.
+It also fits the basic definition of a sofa bed: one piece that handles sitting and sleeping.

 Is the 77" sectional big enough for two adults?

-It works for two adults sitting comfortably, but full “both people sprawled out” lounging is limited compared with the 112" model.
+It works for two adults sitting comfortably, but full two-person sprawl is limited compared with the 112" model.
+If two-seat sizing is the priority, compare it with dedicated 2-seater sofas.

 Which option is best if I’m sensitive to back comfort?

-The sectionals generally do better than the folding couch bed for back comfort, but you’ll still want added lumbar support if you sit upright for hours.
+The sectionals generally do better than the folding couch bed for back comfort, but you will still want added lumbar support if you sit upright for hours.
+Start with the 112" or 77" sectional, then add a support pillow based on your posture needs; this is especially important if you already shop with a bad-back sofa checklist.